pkLucid/Pokemon-Lucid/lucid_book/src/level_caps.md

  * Elite Four: 90

 ### Elite Four
-* Door order from left to right
+* Door order from left to right (challengeable in any order)
     1. Janine
     2. Misty
     3. Jasmine